-Another tough-as-nails plant is the Sansevieria.
+Another tough-as-nails plant is the Sansevieria, one of the best houseplants for beginners.
 Again there are many varieties of Sansevieria, with the Sansevieria trifasciata being the most popular.
 Nicknamed snake plant or mother-in-law’s tongue, it has these distinctive yellow margins and sword-like leaves, that make it such a great decorative plant.
 It’s also one of the most adaptive houseplants you can get and it needs minimal caring.

 Water: The Snake Plant only needs water once in two or three weeks.
 In winter, once a month is more than enough.
 My Snake Plant is possibly the strongest plant I have, it has never once wilt or shown any sign of despair.

 Sunlight: In nature, it grows really well in dry terrain, even in the desert.
 Just place it in a bright place under constant sunlight and it’ll thrive.
 That’s what makes it one of the best indoor plants for beginners.
 I have mine on my kitchen windowsill, the sunniest spot in the house.

 Air purification: It’s also one of the most powerful air purifiers on our list.Besides, these plants are not toxic and animals don’t chew on them.
 So, they are safe to collect for indoor decoration.